Attendance

 Regular School Attendance is Important!

-Spotsylvania County Public Schools Preschool Programs promote the practice of regular attendance in order for children to benefit from their preschool experience.
-For children to maximize their learning both academically and socially, children need to be in school consistently and on a regular basis.
-Research shows that children with chronic absences are at risk for lower educational achievements and children that have poor attendance in preschool tend to continue with poor attendance during their elementary and secondary school years.
+Spotsylvania County Public Schools' Preschool Programs promote regular attendance so that children can benefit from their preschool experience.
+Children need to be in school consistently and regularly to maximize their academic and social learning.
+Research shows that children with chronic absences are at risk for lower educational achievements.
+Children with poor attendance in preschool tend to continue with poor attendance during their elementary and secondary school years.

-It is expected that all students will attend class daily except in the case of illness.
+All students are expected to attend class daily except for illness.
 If your child has a fever or communicable disease, please do not expose the other children by sending your child to school.
-If your child is absent from school you will need to call the school office to notify the staff within the first hour of school.
+If your child is absent from school, please call the school office to let the staff know within the first hour of school.
 Otherwise, you will receive a call from the attendance office.
-Per SCPS School Board Policy JED, when your child returns to school you must communicate with the school the reason for the absence within 3 days.
+Per SCPS School Board Policy JED, when your child returns to school, you must communicate with the school the reason for the absence within 3 days.

 If your child misses three consecutive days and the school or Preschool program staff do not hear from you, Preschool staff will contact you and/or your emergency contacts to make a home visit.
-If Preschool staff are unable to make contact after five consecutive days, a letter will be sent to your home.
+If Preschool staff cannot make contact after five consecutive days, a letter will be sent to your home.